MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

  }, [wallets, selectedAccountByWalletRdns])
 ```

-This function connects a wallet and updates the component's state accordingly.
-The parameter `walletRdns` is the wallet's Reverse Domain Name System identifier for connecting.
+This function connects a wallet and updates the component's state.
+It uses the `walletRdns` parameter as the wallet's Reverse Domain Name System identifier for connecting.

-Inside the function, an asynchronous operation requests accounts from the wallet provider using the Ethereum JSON-RPC method `eth_requestAccounts`.
+The function performs an asynchronous operation to request accounts from the wallet provider using the Ethereum JSON-RPC method `eth_requestAccounts`.

 **State Update:** If the operation is successful (`accounts?.[0]` evaluates to `true`), the selected wallet `rdns` and the corresponding account are updated in the component's state.